 For each spill occurrence, submit a detailed report to the Inspector, no later than thirty (30) days after initially reporting the event, which includes the amount and type of spilled product, the GPS location of the spill, and the measures taken to contain and clean up the spill site.

-The Licensee shall, in addition to Part H, Item 8, regardless of the quantity of release of a harmful substance, report to the NWT/NU Spill Line if the release is near or into a Water body.
+The Licensee shall, in addition to Part H, Item 8, regardless of the quantity of release of a harmful substance, report to the 24 hour NWT/NU Spill Reporting Line if the release is near or into a Water body.

 PART I: